DETAILED ACTION

 Although the claims at issue are not identical, they are not patentably distinct from each other because of the following:

-‘797 similarly recites an electrochemiluminescence method of detecting an analyte in a liquid sample (see ‘797, claim 1), the method comprising, for an analysis cycle comprising providing a receptacle containing a fluid comprising protein coated magnetic microparticles to a stirring unit (‘797, claim 1), acquiring a signal being indicative of an amount of the fluid contained in the receptacle (‘797, claim 1), determining a rotational frequency for the stirring unit dependent on the amount of fluid in the receptacle (‘797, claim 1), the rotational frequency being proportional to the amount of fluid, stirring the fluid for a predefined period of time by applying the previously determined rotational frequency (‘797, claim 1, “for a period of time at the determined rotational frequency”), extracting a portion of the fluid comprising the protein coated magnetic microparticles from the receptacle (‘797, claim 1, “taking a portion”), thereby reducing the amount of the fluid contained in the receptacle, mixing a portion of the liquid sample with the portion of the fluid comprising the protein coated magnetic microparticles and with a marker (‘797, claim 1), incubating the mixture comprising the analyte, the protein coated magnetic microparticles, and the marker in an incubator (‘797, claim 1), transporting a portion of the mixture from the incubator to a measurement cell (‘797, claim 1), applying a magnetic field to the measurement cell for magnetic adhesion of the protein coated magnetic microparticles to a working electrode of the measurement cell (“797, claim 1, see at the “carrying out a detection cycle” step), applying an excitation energy for causing luminescence (‘797, claims 1, 10 and 11), measuring of the luminescence for acquisition of a measurement signal (‘797, claims 1, 10, 11), and generating an output signal being indicative of the presence of the analyte in the liquid sample using the measurement signal (claim ‘797, claim 1).
+‘797 similarly recites an electrochemiluminescence method of detecting an analyte in a liquid sample (see ‘797, claim 1), the method comprising, for an analysis cycle comprising providing a receptacle containing a fluid comprising protein coated magnetic microparticles to a stirring unit (‘797, claim 1), acquiring a signal being indicative of an amount of the fluid contained in the receptacle (‘797, claim 1), determining a rotational frequency for the stirring unit dependent on the amount of fluid in the receptacle (‘797, claim 1), the rotational frequency being proportional to the amount of fluid, stirring the fluid for a predefined period of time by applying the previously determined rotational frequency (‘797, claim 1, “for a period of time at the determined rotational frequency”), extracting a portion of the fluid comprising the protein coated magnetic microparticles from the receptacle (‘797, claim 1, “taking a portion”), thereby reducing the amount of the fluid contained in the receptacle, mixing a portion of the liquid sample with the portion of the fluid comprising the protein coated magnetic microparticles and with a marker (‘797, claim 1), incubating the mixture comprising the analyte, the protein coated magnetic microparticles, and the marker in an incubator (‘797, claim 1), transporting a portion of the mixture from the incubator to a measurement cell (‘797, claim 1), applying a magnetic field to the measurement cell for magnetic adhesion of the protein coated magnetic microparticles to a working electrode of the measurement cell (“797, claim 1, see at the “carrying out a detection cycle” step), applying an excitation energy causing luminescence of the marker (‘797, claims 1, 10 and 11), measuring of the luminescence (acquisition of a measurement signal) (‘797, claims 1, 10, 11), and generating an output signal being indicative of the presence of the analyte in the liquid sample using the measurement signal (claim ‘797, claim 1).

 The method of ‘797 consistent with the present claim 1 recites the method performed/using a series of analysis cycles (see at ‘797 claim 7), teaching the predefined (determined) period of time is held constant for each stirring process (at each cycle, see ‘797 at claim 7).